AlgoMaster Logo

 Checkpoint: 20 Minutes In, No Code Written

-You can say: “I think there’s a more optimal approach here, but to make progress, I’ll start with a simpler O(n log n) solution and then improve it if we have time.”
+1. Simplify the approach.
+When the original aim was the most optimal solution but no progress has been made, switch to something implementable with confidence.
+A line like "I think there's a more optimal approach here, but to make progress, I'll start with a simpler O(n log n) solution and then improve it if we have time" keeps the round moving and signals awareness of when to step down from the optimal target.

-“I feel like this might involve a monotonic stack, but I’m not fully sure how to structure it.
-Could you guide me a bit?”
+2. Ask for a nudge.
+When the block is genuine, name the place where it is.
+A targeted question like "I feel like this might involve a monotonic stack, but I'm not fully sure how to structure it.
+Could you guide me a bit?" unblocks the round in a way that vague "any hints?" requests usually don't.

 Checkpoint: 30 Minutes In, Code Half Done

-1. Focus on making the core logic work.
+1. Focus on the core logic.
 Skip helper functions and inline the logic if necessary.

-2. Use comments for parts you would normally code but are running low on time: // sort the intervals by start time (assume sorted for now).
+2. Comment out non-critical parts.
+Replace code that would normally be written with a comment such as // sort the intervals by start time (assume sorted for now).

-3. Tell the interviewer what you are skipping and why.
+3. Name what is being skipped.
+Tell the interviewer which parts are being deferred and why.

 Checkpoint: 40 Minutes In, Code Done but Untested

-Pick a simple test case and walk through it.
+1. Run one quick example.
+Pick a simple test case and trace through the code step by step.

 Pivot vs Push Through